How to Make Turmeric Golden Milk

 Blender Method

-2. Heat your milk either in a small saucepan stovetop or in the microwave.
-Once it’s hot, add to the blender with the other ingredients and blend on high for 20-30 seconds until smooth and foamy.
+• Heat your milk either in a small saucepan on the stovetop or in the microwave.
+Once it's hot, add to the blender with the other ingredients and blend on high for 20-30 seconds until smooth and foamy.
 Pour into a mug and enjoy.
 Alternatively, you can blend everything first then heat the golden milk on the stovetop.
 Both methods work well.

 Stovetop Method

-1. To make golden milk on the stovetop, add all the ingredients to a small saucepan and heat over medium heat while whisking until steaming and frothy.
-You can use an electric milk frother for extra froth.
-If you used fresh turmeric root or ginger root, consider straining through a mesh sieve or nut milk bag before drinking, otherwise, pour into a mug and enjoy.
+• To make golden milk on the stovetop, add all the ingredients to a small saucepan and heat over medium heat while whisking until steaming and frothy.
+You can use an electric milk frother to froth it up.
+Pour into a mug and enjoy.

 Iced Golden Milk Method